497363983/BaseTableManager/README.md

-# vite-start
+# BaseTableManager

-A template to use vite
+An extension used to manage the tables in Base  in a structured manner.